eCommerce Speed Optimisation Guide

 - Lighthouse (via Chrome DevTools)

-These platforms not only offer performance scores but also deliver tailored recommendations to address any shortcomings.
+These platforms give performance scores.
+They also offer tailored recommendations to fix any shortcomings.

 Evaluating the Impact of Third-Party Plugins

-eCommerce platforms thrive on plugins – from payment gateways to marketing pop-ups.
-However, excessive use can be detrimental to speed and reliability.
+eCommerce platforms thrive on plugins.
+These range from payment gateways to marketing pop-ups.
+But too many can harm speed and reliability.

 Tips for Managing Plugins: